Adjust Image Dialog

 Saturation

 Describes the intensity of the hue.
-In this dialog, saturation can range from zero to four, with one representing the originally defined saturation.
+In this dialog, saturation can range from zero to two, with one representing the originally defined saturation.

 Add Tint